rmaziarka/DoIt/README.md

 }

 ```
-configurations.ps1 - defining what to actually deploy on remote servers
+configurations.ps1 - defining what to actually deploy on remote servers:

 ```powershell